What is the California Statement of Information

 Due dates vary by entity.

-LLCs: Due biennially (every other year) by the last day of the anniversary month of formation.
-For example, if your LLC was formed January 1, 2020, the Biennial Report would be due January 31, 2022 (and every two years thereafter).
+For example, if your California LLC was formed on January 1, 2021, the Biennial Report would be due January 31, 2023 (and every two years thereafter).
 Filing may be made 6 months in advance.

 My business made little or no money.
 Do I still have to file the Statement of Information?